c0ri/getciscoconf/README.md

 # Last Update
 2024-12-06 - Cleaned up logging.
+2024-12-06 - Added a new multi-threaded version of the script which I hope will replace the original.

 # GetConf.py
 This will take a file 'hostnames.txt' which a simple list of hostnames, one per line.
 It will then connect to those and pull the running config and